hantsy/jakartaee-ddd-example/README.md

 * Java 21
 * Maven 3.9.x
 * Git
-* Any code editor, such as IntelliJ IDEA Community or VSCode with Java extension pack.
+* Any code editor, such as IntelliJ IDEA Community or VSCode with the Java extension pack.

 ## Build